Mrs. Laura Huene: And I said, “What’s wrong? What’s wrong?” And she said, “I’ll go get your doctor.”

 Jim Daly: Oh.

-John: Hm, yeah and so Josh and Laura Huene are with us and they live in Littleton, Colorado, a little bit north of here and they're the parents of five children.
+John: And I’d have to agree Jim, we met with Josh and Laura Huene in the studio here, and they live in Littleton, Colorado and they’re the parents of five children.

 Jim: Welcome to the program.